Skip to content

 python3 node.py --testnet --relay-only --config ~/seed.toml

-The node syncs the chain, accepts inbound P2P, gossips blocks + txs, but never builds blocks itself.
+The node syncs the chain, accepts inbound P2P, and gossips blocks and txs, but never builds blocks.
 No --mine, no entropy fetch.

 Why run one

-• You operate a dApp and want a local node so user requests don't cross the open internet for every chain read.
+• dApp operators benefit from a local node so user requests do not cross the open internet for every chain read.

-• You operate an indexer (explorer, analytics, alerting) and want reads off a local SQLite.
+• Indexer operators (explorer, analytics, alerting) gain reads served from a local SQLite.

-• You want network redundancy for the testnet without committing to the operational complexity of mining.
+• Network redundancy for the testnet without the operational complexity of mining.

-A seed node uses ~1/4 the CPU of a miner and the same disk footprint.
+A seed node consumes approximately 1/4 the CPU of a miner with an identical disk footprint.

 Becoming a public seed

-If you want to be discoverable by other miners as a bootstrap option, publish your host:port somewhere their config can pick up:
+To be discoverable by other miners as a bootstrap option, publish the node's host:port so other configs can pick it up:

-1. Add your address to TESTNET_SEED_NODES in core/constants.py (PR welcome).
+1. Add the address to TESTNET_SEED_NODES in core/constants.py (PRs welcome).

 2. Add an A/AAAA record under one of the TESTNET_DNS_SEED_HOSTS domains.

-3. Or just announce your address in Discord / Twitter / the README; most operators will add bootstrap nodes manually anyway.
+3. Or announce the address in Discord, Twitter, or the README; most operators add bootstrap nodes manually.

 Inbound P2P must be reachable: firewall open on port 18333, no NAT double-translation, no aggressive ISP filtering.